fengalin/gstation-edit/README.md

 functions in a Linux application.
 As of today, I think GStaton-Edit is feature complete (see the [feature list below](#features)).
 I still have plans for enhancements under the hood, but they are on a low priority list.
-If you have ideas for a new features, don't hesitate to
+If you have ideas for new features, don't hesitate to
 [declare an issue](https://github.com/fengalin/gstation-edit/issues).

 The application communicates with the J-Station over a MIDI connection,